Klinefelter's syndrome is a genetic condition that only affects males. Affected males have an extra X chromosome.

 The typical features of KS in an adult are:

-- Small testes.
+- Small testicles (testes).

 - Decreased facial hair compared to a usual male.

-- Gynaecomastia (some breast tissue development).
+- Some breast tissue development (gynaecomastia).

 - Decreased pubic hair compared to a usual male.